The Question Almost Every Buyer Asks…

 - “I should wait until my score is higher” → ❌ Not always

-- “Checking with a lender will hurt my credit too much” → ❌ Minimal impact when done correctly
+- “Checking with a lender will hurt my credit” → ❌ Minimal impact when done correctly

 Before you assume you’re not ready: